 Amazon’s Choice ✅

-As the name speaks of, the smooth gliding and enjoyable pressing are promised with this iron as the soleplate is embedded with vertical linings to facilitate the process.
+As the name suggests, the smooth gliding and enjoyable pressing are promised with this iron as the soleplate is embedded with vertical linings to facilitate the process.
 The iron is available in many subtypes differentiated mainly based on power consumption.
 The most used is the type that utilizes a 1750 W power supply.
 With the linings and the position of micro steam holes, the maximum portion of the fabric is covered and pressed simultaneously.

 You can control the level of steam generated per minute.
 This can help in managing different fabrics.
 Some fabrics are heat or steam sensitive and should be ironed at lower steam levels.
 For this purpose, this iron is ideal.
 The average steam generated per minute in it is 100 grams and can be manipulated.

 It weighs 3 pounds.
 It can be used vertically but not for longer periods.
 Additional plastic handlings on its ceramic sole-plate facilitate vertical pressing.
-It has a self-cleaning system and comes with a little precaution that is the user should not use hard water for steaming purposes.
+It has a self-cleaning system and comes with a little precaution, that is the user should not use hard water for steaming purposes.
 Otherwise, it is good to go.

 PurSteam Professional Clothes Steam Iron